jumholtz/AIOverlordSupporters/README.md

 Link to Jupyter
 [Notebook](https://github.com/jumholtz/AIOverlordSupporters/blob/main/Notebook.ipynb)

-Link to Jupyter Notebook as a [PDF](https://github.com/jumholtz/AIOverlordSupporters/blob/main/Jupyter%20Notebook%20PDF) you will need to download the PDF to view it.
+Link to Jupyter Notebook as a [PDF.](https://github.com/jumholtz/AIOverlordSupporters/blob/main/Jupyter%20Notebook%20PDF) You will need to download the PDF to view it.

 Link to PowerPoint [Presentation](https://github.com/jumholtz/AIOverlordSupporters/blob/main/Capstone%20Presentation.pdf)